sourojyotibiswas/lets-learn-git/README.md

     c.
 Use **`git commit --amend`** without the **`-m`** option:

-    ```bash
+    ```sh
     git commit --amend
     ```

     This will open your default text editor, allowing you to modify the commit message if needed.
 Save and close the editor to finalize the commit.

+**Important Note:**
-**Important Note:** Be cautious when using **`git commit --amend`**, especially if you've already pushed the original commit to a shared repository.
+> Be cautious when using **`git commit --amend`**, especially if you've already pushed the original commit to a shared repository.
 Modifying a commit rewrites its history, which can cause problems for collaborators.
 It's generally safe to use **`git commit --amend`** for commits that haven't been pushed yet, but exercise caution when making changes to shared commits.

 - With ***git revert***, a new commit is created with inverse changes.
 This cancels previous changes instead of making it as though the original commit never happened.